 Is there a place for the concept of “trends” when it comes to nutrition?
 Yes, there certainly is.
 The market is changing every year, and the online baby food store is proving to be a much more convenient place to shop than the nearest grocery store.
 The vector of popularity is shifting toward comfort, safety, and sustainability.

-Because of the pandemic, online sales have increased, including organic food products.
+Because of the pandemic, online sales have increased, including organic baby milk and food products.
 This way, consumers can learn more about the product before buying it and subscribe to the delivery of organic products.
 These trends encourage manufacturers to seek partnerships with networks that actively engage with consumers online.